react-navigation/react-navigation.github.io/docs/auth-flow.md

 - Add some logic for restoring token, sign in and sign out
 - Expose methods for sign in and sign out to other components

 We'll use `React.useReducer` and `React.useContext` in this guide.
 But if you're using a state management library such as Redux or Mobx, you can use them for this functionality instead.
+In fact, in bigger apps, a global state management library is more suitable for storing authentication tokens.

 First we'll need to create a context for auth where we can expose necessary methods: